maailma/kansa/README.md

   default, the value should match the `http://localhost:8080` address of the client Webpack dev servers.

-- If you're running the server on a separate machine or if you've changed the `nginx` port configuration, you may need to tell clients where to find the server, using something like `export API_HOST='remote.example.com'` before running `npm start`.
+- If you're running the server on a separate machine or if you've changed the `proxy` port configuration, you may need to tell clients where to find the server, using something like `export API_HOST='remote.example.com'` before running `npm start`.